top of page

 “On the evidence to date, it is perhaps the most egregious mistake ever by a state government, and the suffering inflicted on Victorians by their government’s negligence is prodigious.” – Mirko Bagaric, Dean Swinburne Law School

-In criminal matters like this the defense of “I don’t know” is not usually acceptable.
+In criminal matters like this, the defence of “I don’t know” is not usually acceptable.
 It is when there were no systems of safety and where clear responsibility was not shown, that requires prosecution.
 There will be much to be investigated by WorkSafe Victoria and the Director of Public Prosecutions in Victoria.
+Given the degree of suspected and alleged corruption levelled by prominent figures and the Press at the Dan Andrews government, it remains to be seen how this is going to pan out.

 The COVID disaster in Victoria has got to be the most serious OHS incident in Australian history, and it is important that lessons are learnt from it.
 The responsibility that executives have for human lives in the workplace, whether in the public or private sector cannot be easily dismissed and it is crucial that due diligence and appropriate risk management occurs in the operation of any workplace.
 Those who have a duty under health and safety laws in Australia obviously need to know what their health and safety duty is, how to satisfy that duty, and to take all necessary steps to achieve health and safety.